Subspace Adversarial Training: Introduction

-Since training in subspace can control the magnitude of the gradient and thus fundamentally resolve the catastrophic overfitting, we now can allow using larger steps and larger radius, which were previously considered as two major obstacles in single-step AT \cite{andriushchenko2020understanding, wong2020fast}.
-Via Sub-AT, we not only successfully overcome these two obstacles but also further improve the robustness performance.
-As a result, pure single-step-based AT for the first time achieves comparable or even better robustness than standard multi-step PGD-10 AT against strong PGD-50 attack with a huge computational superiority, answering the long-existing question:
+Since training in subspace controls the gradient magnitude and hence fundamentally resolves the catastrophic overfitting, we now can allow larger steps and radius, which previously requires the assistance of delicate regularizations, e.g. GradAlign \cite{andriushchenko2020understanding}.
+It brings further improvement on robustness, from which it follows that pure single-step-based AT (without regularization terms) achieves competitive robustness with standard multi-step PGD AT with great computational benefits, answering a long-existing question: 0.1cm